What’s the Cost of Buying a New Furnace? We Break it Down By Furnace Type

 Before You Buy a New Furnace Consult an Expert

 In order to heat your home efficiently and get the best bang for your buck in energy costs, it’s important to have a furnace specialist conduct a home visit.
 A home visit will allow the professional to see what kind of infrastructure and ductwork you’re working with.
-They can help you select a furnace that fits the size and infrastructure of your home.
+They can help you select the right furnace size to fit the infrastructure of your home.

-Purchasing a furnace that’s the wrong size for your home, or that’s not compatible with your existing ductwork, could end up adding thousands of dollars to the total cost of your new furnace.
+Purchasing a furnace that’s the wrong size for your home’s footage, or that’s not compatible with your existing ductwork, could end up adding thousands of dollars to the total cost of your new furnace.

 The Ray N. Welter Heating Company includes a home analysis in every furnace installation in order to have a clear understanding of every customer’s furnace needs, as well as make recommendations on the type of furnace that will be the best fit.